zManuu/Calculator/README.md

 Simple calculator website using HTML, CSS and JavaScript

 # ToDo
-- Add PC compatibility
+- ✅ Add PC compatibility
-- Add theme-changer
+- ❌ Add theme-changer
-- Add history

 # Contact
 If you need help or discover buggs,